mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 He basically combined Thistlethwaite's first two and last two steps into one step each, resulting in a two-phase algorithm capable of finding instant and near-optimal solutions with minimal memory usage.
 The algorithm does not stop after finding its first solution but continues searching with an increasing phase 1 length and decreasing phase 2 length, which leads to a shorter overall solution [^pochmann-2008-2].
 However, it is not designed to find optimal solutions.

+While Thistlethwaite's algorithm relies on precomputed move sequences, Kociemba's approach utilizes IDA*, a search algorithm described by Richard Korf in 1985 [^korf-1985] [^kociemba-2024-1].
 Phase 1 contains roughly 2 billion states and can be solved in 12 moves.
 Phase 2 contains almost 20 billion states and it needs at most 18 moves.
 Kociemba's contribution was not only developing a two-phase algorithm, but also introducing new and efficient ways to represent cube permutations and orientations that made large-scale searches possible [^kociemba-nd].

 ![](img/ComputerAlgorithms/Kociemba.png)